saikiran142-ind/Windows-Security-SOC-Automation/README.md

 *   **🚫 Containment:** Immediately **Isolate** the compromised endpoint from the network using the **SentinelOne (S1)** agent to prevent lateral movement.
 *   **🕵️ Investigation:** Analyze the source IP, check for Privilege Escalation, and audit any unauthorized system changes made by the suspicious user.
 *   **🛠️ Remediation:** Remove the unauthorized user account, reset local administrator passwords, and clear any persistent backdoors to restore system integrity.
+*

+💡 Pro Tip: If no events are found, it means no recent privilege escalation activities have occurred.
+You can test this by adding a user to the Local Administrators group

 ## 🎯 Goal
 My goal is to transition from IT Support to a professional SOC Analyst role by automating security workflows and protecting enterprise environments.